Chimoney/chimoney-community-projects/README.md

 To contribute to the projects/issues, you should have:

-- Basic knowledge of programming lSanguages (e.g. Python, JavaScript).
+- Basic knowledge of programming languages (e.g. Python, JavaScript).
 - Familiarity with version control systems like Git.
 - Technical Writing skills (Optional)